 Raw honey can be a sticky option, though, so you can also look for products that contain it or propolis, bee glue, for the same effect.
 You can also try this Tea Tree and Honey Mask for a dual-action approach.

-One of the best treatment options costs you nothing, though.
-The UV radiation in the sun kills most microbes, including yeast.
+One of the best treatment options available will cost you nothing.
+The UV radiation from the sun kills most microbes, including yeast.
 The sun is also your most important vitamin D source, which helps modulate immune function on the outer layers of the skin.

 Limit your exposure to 10 to 30 minutes, though, a few times a week, especially if you have light-colored skin.